programmfabrik/easydb-documentation/content/sysadmin/installation/redhat.en.md

 chmod a+rx $BASEDIR/run-fylr.sh
 ```

-The option `restart=always` ensures that the containers are started together with the docker engine, e.g. during server start.
-This serves as integration into the linux init system.
+The call `/srv/easydb/maintain systemd-integrate` ensures that the containers are started together with Linux.

 These are the dependencies: